 The distinction Neustadt makes—between formal “powers” and the power to influence and impact—is critical to effective leadership.
 Unfortunately, the feelings of powerlessness can eclipse virtually everything else, up to and including the powers within a high-ranking role.

-- A manager who avoids intervening in a staff dispute, paralyzed by his fear of conflict.
+- Failing to hold people accountable or intervene in a dispute, paralyzed by fear of conflict.

 So what does it take for a leader to avoid such feelings of powerlessness and thus lose our effectiveness?